rakeyshc/rakeyshc/README.md

 - 👀 I’m interested in Java, Spring, Microservices, React, Next.js, Typescript
 - 🌱 I’m currently learning and planning :nerd_face: to learn node.js, Rx Java, Kafka,  GraphQL
 - 💞️ A T-shape Engineer looking to collaborate on both backend and frontend development
-- 📫 I am currently preparing for my CKD Kubernetes Certification
+- 📫 I am currently preparing for my Kubernetes Certification

 <!---
 rakeyshc/rakeyshc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.